-9. Fees and expenses
+10. Fees and expenses

 Republic Bank Limited ("RBL") has been appointed as administrator of the Fund.
-Under the terms of the agreement, RBL is entitled to receive an annual Fund Administrator fee of 1% of the fund income which is payable semi annually.
+Under the terms of the agreement, RBL is entitled to receive an annual Fund Administrator fee of 1% of the Fund income which is payable semi annually.

-The Trustee, Clico Trust Corporation Limited (CTC) is entitled to be paid expenses from the Fund income.
-Details of permitted expenses are described in the Declaration of Trust.
+The Trustee, Clico Trust Corporation Limited (CTC) is entitled to receive Trustee fees from the Fund income.